iPlumb3r/Th3Sr1b3Pr0j3ct/0_UseCases/ReadMe.md

 Remark
 ==
-Used tools are not very useful for managing conceptionary
+All used tools i the "example" section are in fact not very useful for managing conceptionary !!
+Hereafter a synthesis of pros and cons for each tool (This will help for the specification of a best-of-breed Conceptionary Manager)

 GitHub
 -